coopzone-dc/Floppy80-M1/USER-GUIDE.md

 #### FDC DIR [fiter]

 Displays a list of files in the root folder of the SD-Card.
-If filter is specified only files contain the filter character sequence are displayed.
+If filter is specified only files containing the filter character sequence are displayed.
 If filter is not specified all files are displayed.

 #### FDC INI [filename.ini]

 Switches between the different INI file on the SD-Card.
-If filename.ini is not specified a list of INI files on the SD-Card will be displayed allow you to select the one to write to boot.cfg
+If filename.ini is not specified a list of INI files on the SD-Card will be displayed and you can select the one to write to boot.cfg

 #### FDC DMK [filename.dmk] [0/1/2]